Mithuna333/Cyclistic-Case-Study/README.md

 3) Removed duplicates with the excel function of the same name.
 4) Removed data outside of the ride_length of 0:01:00 and 2:59:59
    * The data outside this range was deemed irrelevant as data under the range did not change locations in the 59 seconds that was recorded as the ride length.
 This data was most likely a case of customers changing their mind after starting the ride.
 The data over 3 hours was very few and contained extreme outliers.
 Data outside this range comprised of less than 4% of the total data so there was no issue in excluding them.
+5) Added a column titled ride_length_secs with values being ride_length values converted from hh:mm:ss to seconds.
-5) Removed data without end latitude and longitude or data with 0 for end latitude and longitude.
+6) Removed data without end latitude and longitude or data with 0 for end latitude and longitude.
    * These data were incorrect.
 7) Added a column for start_date and start_time for hourly trend.